Project-OpenBytes/OpenBytes/README.md

 - [OpenBytes Slack](https://openbytes.slack.com/join/shared_invite/zt-xmlybz36-kc7SnQnmrIyz1m79oOu6pg#/shared-invite/email)

 ## Contributing
-Anyone can contribute to the PROJECT NAME project - learn more at [CONTRIBUTING.md](CONTRIBUTING.md)
+Anyone can contribute to the OpenBytes project - learn more at [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Governance
 OpenBytes is a project hosted by the [LF AI and Data Foundation](https://lfaidata.foundation).
 This project's techincal charter is located in [CHARTER.md](OpenBytes/CHARTER.md) and has established it's own processes for managing day-to-day processes in the project at [GOVERNANCE.md](GOVERNANCE.md).